Sammy Gravano: Simone murder

-Gravano further ingratiated himself to Castellano when he interceded in a civil war that had erupted within the Philadelphia crime family.
-In March 1980, longtime Philadelphia boss Angelo Bruno was assassinated by his consigliere, Antonio Caponigro, without authorization from The Commission.
+Gravano further proved himself to Castellano when he interceded in a civil war that had erupted within the Philadelphia crime family.
+In March 1980, longtime Philadelphia boss Angelo Bruno was assassinated by his consigliere, Antonio "Tony Bananas" Caponigro, and his brother-in-law Alfred Salerno, without authorization from the Commission.
 The Commission summoned Caponigro to New York, where it sentenced him to death for his transgression.
-After Caponigro was tortured and killed, Philip Testa was installed as the new Philadelphia boss and Nicky Scarfo as consigliere.
+After Caponigro was tortured and killed, Philip "the Chicken Man" Testa was installed as the new Philadelphia boss and Nicodemo "Little Nicky" Scarfo as consigliere.
 The Commission subsequently placed contracts on Caponigro's co-conspirators, including John "Johnny Keys" Simone, who also happened to be Bruno's cousin.
 The Simone contract was given to Gravano.

-After befriending Simone through a series of meetings, Gravano, with the assistance of Milito and D'Angelo, abducted Simone from Yardley Golf Club in Yardley, Pennsylvania (part of suburban Trenton, New Jersey), and drove him to a wooded area on Staten Island.
+After befriending Simone through a series of meetings, Gravano, with the assistance of Milito and Joseph "Stymie" D'Angelo, abducted Simone from Yardley Golf Club in Yardley, Pennsylvania (part of suburban Trenton, New Jersey), and drove him to a wooded area on Staten Island.

 Gravano then granted Simone's requests to die with his shoes off, in fulfillment of a promise he had made to his wife, and at the hands of a made man.
 After Gravano removed Simone's shoes, Milito shot Simone in the back of the head, killing him.
 Gravano later expressed admiration for Simone as a so-called "man's man", remarking favorably on the calmness with which he accepted his fate.